IDT-ITI/Lightweight-Face-Detector-Pruning/README.md

 The repository is organized into several key folders:

-- `EXTD/`: Contains code and resources specific to the EXTD model.
+- `EXTD_Pytorch-master/`: Contains code and resources specific to the EXTD model.
-- `EResFD/`: Contains code and resources for the EResFD model.
+- `EResFD-main/`: Contains code and resources for the EResFD model.
-- `pruned_models/`: A collection of pre-pruned model weights (`.pth` files) for both EXTD and EResFD.
+- `Pruned Models/`: A collection of pre-pruned model weights (`.pth` files) for both EXTD and EResFD.

 ## Prerequisites